After It Happens: Get (Re)Focused & Plot Your Next Career Moves

 Be persistent, rehearse your assertiveness and look to under-represented communities or overlooked communities to gain inspiration.
 I recently discovered the plethora of free and low-cost professional development events for adults offered by the Free Library of Philadelphia's "Workplace" program and to my surprise, I found networking events I wouldn't have heard of before.
 Events include resume reviews, self-branding tips and mock interview sessions.

 Attend networking events and surround yourself with smart people who can propel you to the next level or help you achieve a professional goal.
-I turned to several new meetups in the last year like DPM Philly, Girl Develop It Philly, Philly Content Strategy, Ladies Get Paid and Nonprofit Nerds Philly Meetup to learn as much as possible from other career changers and other industries.
+I turned to several new meetups in the last year like DPM Philly, Girl Develop It Philly (now closed), Philly Content Strategy, Ladies Get Paid and Nonprofit Nerds Philly Meetup to learn as much as possible from other career changers and other industries.
 One cool result: after a year of taking GDI Philly classes, I became a teaching assistant for the Intro to Digital Project Management courses with the same instructors who pushed me to pursue the field.

 Practicing Self-Care and Mindfulness